 Historians and historical recollections like to focus on a particular calendar date for the beginning or end of a historical period.
-The October Revolution in 1917 Tsarist Russia is often understood to have been started by the blank shot from the Aurora cruiser signalling the attack on the Winter Palace in St. Petersburg.
+The guns of the Aurora ringing out on 7 November 1917 are seen as initiating the socialist system in formerly Tsarist Russia.
 In fact, most period changes are more blurred in time.

 Figure 2 shows the world-historical defeat of socialism through the lens of my conceptual apparatus.
-Three decades earlier, the socialist system prevailed over 34.7 per cent of the world's population and 30.7 per cent of its area (Kornai
+Three decades earlier, the socialist system prevailed over 34.7 per cent of the world's population and 30.7 per cent of its area (Kornai 1992).
+Nowadays, when the socialist system persists only in North Korea, the proportions have shrunk to 0.3 per cent of the population and 0.1

-Cuba is an exception.
+19 Cuba is an exception.
 It has been qualified here as a country at a transitional stage.